BerkeleyLearnVerify/Scenic_Website/index.md

 # Scenic use cases
 useCaseTitle: "Wide Range of Applications"
 useCaseIntroduction: "Proven use cases across multiple domains.
-We currently support several domains by default in Scenic.
+We currently support several simulators by default in Scenic.
 If you have a new domain interface, let us know!"

 ---